danrac/AE-Toolkit/README.md

 	 2. Open After Effects

-	 3. Launch the Toolbox_Tester from the "Window" dropdown menu.
+	 3. Launch the Toolbox from the "Window" dropdown menu.

 FEATURES: